KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 The whole concept is named after *David Dunning* and *Justin Kruger*.
 They first documented study was published in 1999.
 They were inspired by the real-life bank robber *McArthur Wheeler*, who thought putting lemon juice on his face would make it invisible.

-End:

 The effect can be seen all over the world.
 Be it the new employee with limited experience, people on social media or an amateur athlete.
 All of these are at a point where they think they have the skills and knowledge required to outperform everyone else, while only being at the beginning of the learning curve.

 It can also be seen on the other side of the spectrum.
 A top performing student, a talented engineer or  a life long artist.
-They all think the a
+They all think that if the task at hand is easy for them, it has to be easy for everyone.

+End:

+But how can we over
 # References
 Got the Idea from a YouTube Title named: [Elden Ring Drama and The Dunning Kruger Effect](https://www.youtube.com/watch?v=ucV6h7OxSso&pp=0gcJCckJAYcqIYzv)
 Didn't watch the Video though